Appsolutely-Wonderful/dart_structured_data/README.md

 A collection of functions for parsing structured data from web pages.
 The library supports parsing microdata, rdfa, and jsonld forms of structured data embedded in a web page.

+## Warning
 This has not been used in any production application yet, so it may be lacking features or have some bugs that I haven't encountered yet.
-Please create issue reports on github to give feedback
+Please create issue reports on github to give feedback.
+I am actively developing another application that uses this and am fixing issues as I find them, often these updates are potential breaking changes.
+Use at your own risk, but I would really appreciate any support and feedback!

 ## Usage
 To parse structured data from a web page: